 - During mealtime, place hot items in the center of the table, at least 10 inches from the table edge.
 Use non-slip placemats instead of tablecloths if toddlers are present.

 - Never drink or carry hot liquids while carrying or holding a child.

 - Keep fire extinguishers close at hand, and within easy reach of the cooking area.
 If you aren’t confident using conventional home fire extinguishers, consider a point-and-spray like First Alert’s Tundra Fire Extinguishing Spray, which offers an easy-to-use and easy-to-store alternative.

 - Check smoke detectors regularly, and replace the batteries every six months.
 If you can’t remember the last time you replaced an alarm, change it.
 Smoke alarms should be replaced every 10 years.

 - Consider switching to voice alarms, such as the First Alert Child Awakening Combination Smoke & Carbon Monoxide Alarms, which use a loud, pre-recorded and tamper-proof human voice to alert residents in the case of smoke and also to the specific location of the hazard within the home.
 Studies show that children age six to 10 are awakened more readily by voice.

 - Keep all appliance cords – especially for items such as irons – coiled and away from counter edges.

-- Establish a “kid zone” away of the high traffic areas near the stove, cords and appliances.
+- Establish a “kid zone” away from the high traffic areas near the stove, cords, and appliances.